davidsecacontrol/FilterEmbeddedLibrary/README.md

   my_filter.SetState(input_state,output_state);
 ```

+## Compilation
+This repository uses CMake.
+It is already configured for CMake Tools extension and runs on the default generator.

+## Documentation
+This reopsitory uses doxygen.
+For Windows, run `doxygen Doxyfile`.

 ## Future Updates
 This repository is also a learning experience.
 The expected roadmap is:
 - [X] Add variable filter size